-Tuscan Panzanella is a typical dish from my region of Tuscany, with each area having its own variations.
-Today I present my version.
-It’s a cold salad made with stale bread enriched with a unique mix of vegetables.
-A leftover dish, created because nothing is wasted in the kitchen, it originates from the peasant tradition where there was a need to use up bread, resulting in an easy, fresh, very tasty, and economical dish.
+Tuscan Panzanella is a typical dish from my Tuscany; each area has its own variations today I propose my version.
+It is a cold salad based on stale bread enriched with mixed vegetables of unique goodness.
+A leftover dish since nothing is wasted in the kitchen, it was born from the peasant tradition, where indeed there was a need to recover bread, and with a few ingredients found at home, a easy, fresh, very tasty, and economical dish was born.

 - Cost: Very economical